Officially nicknamed the “Centennial State,” Colorado was the 38th state to join the United States of America on August 1, 1876.

 As more and more people flocked to California, those hunting for gold started to widen their search further and further.

-One prospector called William Green Russell came upon a cache of gold worth multiple hundreds of dollars in Colorado, which then prompted a gold rush to the region.
+One prospector called William Green Russell came upon a cache of gold worth multiple hundreds of dollars in Colorado, which then prompted a gold rush in the region.

 This was the beginning of the “Pike’s Peak or Bust” gold rush, in which around 50,000 people moved into the area.